Build-Week-WunderList2-0/Frontend/README.md

 [Wunderlist](https://romantic-austin-d557d1.netlify.com/) is an easy to use todo app where you can create, edit and delete your tasks as needed.

 # Features
+You can add, edit, update and delete the tasks/items you created.

 # FrameWork
 We are currently using: